-This paper is concerned with spherical surface digital topology.
+This paper is concerned with basic topology model for QTM space on spherical surface.
 Digital topology provides a sound mathematical basis for various image-processing applications including surface detection, border tracking, and thinning in 2D Euclidean space (Kong 1986; Rosenfield 1975).
 We often use voxel representation to describe objects on a computer.
-Specifically, SQTM is partitioned into unit triangles.
-In this representation, an object in spherical surface digital object can be defined as an array augmented by a neighborhood structure.
-The emphasis of this paper is on the differences between planar and spherical surface digital topology.
+Specifically, QTM space on spherical surface is partitioned into unit triangles.
+In this representation, an object in spherical surface is described by an array of bits.
+In this way, an object on spherical surface can be defined as an array augmented by a neighbourhood structure.
+The emphasis of this paper is on the differences between planar and spherical surface.
 It is specific to the basic topology model on the surface of an earth, and thus, the ellipsoidal nature of the earth and its vertical dimension are not considered.

 The paper is organized as follows.
-Next section presents the definitions of SQTM based on manifold.
-In Section 3, the basic topology model of SQTM is discussed.
-In Section 4, the discussions and the future works end the paper.
+Next section presents the definitions of QTM space on spherical surface based on manifold.
+In Section 3, the basic topology model of QTM space on spherical surface is discussed.
+Section 4 will present a new model to express and compute the spherical surface raster topological relation.
+In the end, the discussions and the future works are given.

-2 THE DEFINITION OF SQTM BASED ON MANIFOLD
+2. THE DEFINITION OF QTM SPACE ON SPHERICAL SURFACE BASED ON MANIFOLD

 Regular grid sampling structures in the plane are a common spatial framework for many applications.
-Constructing grids with desirable properties such as equality of area and shape is more difficult on a sphere (White et al. 1998).
+Constructing grids with desirable properties such as equality of area and shape is more difficult on a spherical surface (White et al. 1998).
 To deal with the problems on the Earth conveniently, it is necessary to construct a similar regular mesh structure as a common spatial framework for spherical surface just as planar.
-Such similar regular mesh system is named as SQTM, which is the digitization of the spherical surface.
-That is, spherical surface can be described with discrete point sample in SQTM.
 Therefore, it is necessary to subdivide the spherical surface according to its characteristics.
-There are three steps to get the sphere digital space just as follows.
+There are three steps to get the QTM space on spherical surface.

-2.1 Initial Partition of the Spherical Surface
+2.1 Initial partition of the spherical surface

-The Platonic solids are reasonable starting points for a spherical subdivision (shown in Figure 1).
+The Platonic solids are reasonable starting points for a spherical surface subdivision (shown in Figure 1).
 Three of the five polyhedrons have triangular faces, such as the tetrahedron (four faces), the octahedron (eight faces), and the icosahedron (20 faces).
 The other Platonic solids are the cube (six faces) and the pentagonal dodecahedron (12 faces).
 The icosahedron has the greatest number of initial faces, and would therefore show the least distortion in the subdivision.
 However, the larger number of faces makes it somewhat harder to deal with the problems through the borders of the initial faces.
 In a word, the spherical surface is more easily covered by triangles, and the triangles of the initial partition need not be equilateral.
 Distortion could be decreased considerably by dividing each equilateral triangular side of an initial Platonic figure into equivalent scalene triangles (White et al. 1998).